Ding-Shinn Chen

+Life and career

 He was born on 6 July 1943, in what became Yingge District, New Taipei City.
 Chen's mother became sick when he was a child, and needed surgical intervention.
 As such, Chen was around medical professionals at a young age, which sparked his interest in the field.
 Upon high school graduation, Chen was accepted into the National Taiwan University College of Medicine.
 During his fourth year of medical school, Chen's father died of liver cancer, inspiring him to study hepatology.
 He completed medical studies in 1968.
 Chen became a resident at National Taiwan University Hospital and later joined the NTU medical faculty, working closely with Sung Juei-low.
 Chen and Sung advocated for widespread preventative measures against hepatitis B, resulting in the establishment of a mass vaccination program in 1984.
 Chen specialized in liver disease research, namely hepatitis.
 His research earned Chen the nickname Liver King (肝帝 (gāndì)), which, pronounced in Mandarin, is homophonous to Gandhi.